uchicago-library/bmrc/README.md

 ### Loading new finding aids

 Get the definitive locations of finding aids on disk from CB, the systems administrators, or BMRC staff.
+Note that this procedure will make the production site unusable for approximately 10 minutes.
+You should test this procedure in a test MarkLogic database before doing this on the production system.
+Coordinate an appropriate time to update production with BMRC staff.

-Copy all finding aids to a temporary location:
+Copy all finding aids to a temporary location.
+Here, <finding_aid_dir> will contain a sequence of subdirectories, one for each member institution.
+Each of those subdirectories will contain XML finding aids.

 ```console
 cp -R <finding_aid_dir> <temporary_finding_aid_dir>